 You can apply to become an Asian Aid Ambassador by contacting our office.

 The criteria used in selecting Ambassadors is:

 - Geographic location of applicant.
-We are looking have Ambassadors who live in different states of Australia, and in New Zealand, if possible.
+We are looking have Ambassadors who live in different states of Australia and New Zealand.

 - Gender and age of applicant.
 It’s important to have people from different genders and age brackets involved in our Ambassador Program to connect and engage with a variety of people.